 When social distancing is becoming the new normal, companies are forced to function in different ways in order to survive.
 In light of recent events, IDC organised an online conference on information security to provide the digital trust required to enable digital transformation.

-A study published on the 31st of March stated that around 70% of companies were forced to engage differently due to the social distancing rules imposed by the actual context.
-Many companies were testing how it would be like for their employees to work from home, some were already doing it, but the truth is that no one was ready for such a huge transition in such a short period of time.
+A study published on March 31st stated that around 70% of the companies were forced to engage in different manners due to the social distancing rules that came along with the international context.
+Many companies had tested before how work from home would be like for their employees.
+Some were even doing that when the pandemic hit, but the truth is no one was ready for such a huge transition in so little time.

-In order to help companies keep up with the changes brought by these unsteady times, IDC organized an online debate that tackled the subject of information security seen through the lenses of the actual period and the changes brought by the COVID-19 virus.
-Marius Marinescu, our CTO, was invited to provide recommendations on how to approach the matter of working from home, this being the element that has changed massively in the past three months.
+In order to help companies keep up with the changes brought by these unsteady times, IDC organised an online debate that tackled the topic of information security seen through the lenses of the new reality and the changes brought by the COVID-19 virus.
+Marius Marinescu, our CTO, was invited to express his opinion on how to approach the matter of working from home.

 You can watch the entire presentation below:

-“We can see that the majority of companies prefer to use the security solutions they already have implemented and extend these functionalities to accommodate the increased flow of access from the outside of the company.
-The first step that should be taken that doesn’t involve a big investment in changing the security solutions is the process of user authentication.
-The most important factor of combating informational criminality is multi-factor authentication”, says Marius Marinescu.
+‘We can see that most of the companies prefer to use the security solutions they already have implemented and extend these functionalities to accommodate the increased access flow coming from outside the company.
+The first step that should be taken, that doesn’t involve a big investment in changing the security solutions, is the user authentication process.
+The most important factor in fighting informational crime is multi-factor authentication‘, said Marius Marinescu.